cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > “The mystery of human existence lies not in just staying alive, but in finding something to live for.” - Fyodor Dostoevsky

-Assuming that masks, plexiglass barriers, quarantines, vaccine passports, and the like (masks & co. hereafter) are saving lives under COVID, why not continue reaping the benefits after COVID (if such a world should exist)?
+Assuming that masks, plexiglass barriers, quarantines, vaccine passports, and the like (masks & co. hereafter) are saving lives under COVID, why not continue reaping the benefits after COVID or at least in a world where the threat is significantly atenuated?
-If we grant that these policies and technologies confer life-saving properties why do we find so much disagreement about whether we should continue their use or whether they were justified to begin with?
+Why do we find so much disagreement about whether we should continue their use or whether they were justified to begin with?
+No doubt the reader has witnessed or been part of such discussions.
+And as I write this, Switzerland, my current place of residence, is in the midst of a referendum on just that question.
 I have struggled with these questions for some time now and of course had many discussions around them.
-This post is to outline two aspects of this question that might lead us toward productive ground.
+This post is to share two deficiencies I have frequently noticed in such discussions: a proper methodology for thinking about moral decisions, and a consideration of core human values under said methodology.
-First, I present my a very basic a methodology for coming to moral decisions.
+Here, I present my understanding of a very basic for coming to moral decisions with the aim of addresing these questions in a detached and organized manner.
-I then use this methodology to understand one possible component to the motivations 'no' side in the masks & co. debate.
+I then use this methodology to contemplate one possible component to the motivations 'no' side in the masks & co. debate which I believe is at risk of being overlooked.

 ---